Skip to content

 Week 1: Initial conversation

-Speak with a consultant, share your CV and discuss your experience, preferred locations and availability.
+Speak with a recruitment consultant, send your CV and discuss experience, preferred specialties, locations and availability.
+Receive a document checklist and a shortlist of suitable contracts.

 Weeks 2 to 4: Registration and compliance

-Weeks 4 to 8: Role matching and offers
+Weeks 4 to 8: Role matching and onboarding

-If you are considering an Australian nursing contract, now is the time to get clear on your options.
-Speak with E4 People for tailored advice on roles, pay, location and paperwork, and take the next step with confidence.
+If you are considering an Australian nursing contract in 2026, speak with E4 People for tailored advice on roles, pay, location and AHPRA paperwork - and take the next step with confidence.

-Get in touch with E4 People to explore current opportunities and find a contract that fits your goals.
+Get in touch with E4 People to explore current NZ-friendly contract opportunities.

 RELATED ARTICLES